How To Start a Business in 10 Steps: 2024 Guide

 Limited Partnerships consist of both general and limited partners.
 General partners have unlimited liability, while the liability of limited partners is limited to their capital contribution to the partnership.

 You can establish a wholly-owned subsidiary company in Hong Kong, which enjoys the same incentives, tax exemptions, and legal obligations as locally based companies.
-This subsidiary operates as a private limited company formed in Hong Kong.
+This subsidiary operates as a private limited company formed in Hong Kong and also provides personal liability protection.

 Branch Office